12 Best Beaches on Lake Tahoe

 Visitors should keep in mind that the shore skirts a part of Lake Tahoe that has extremely deep waters known as the "Rubicon Wall" and there is no designated area for swimming.
 It is a good place for water sports, including paddleboarding, kayaking, and canoeing.

-Lester Beach is well-equipped with facilities: public restrooms, showers, and picnic tables.
+Open every day from sunrise until sunset, Lester Beach is well-equipped with facilities: public restrooms, showers, parking, and picnic tables.
+A day-use fee is required for parking.
 There are also campsites and places to go fishing in the area.

 3. Sand Harbor Beach

-A half-mile expanse of sandy shoreline, the Main Beach of Sand Harbor State Park draws crowds of sunbathers on warm-weather days.
+A half-mile expanse of sandy shoreline, Sand Harbor (the main beach of Lake Tahoe Nevada State Park) draws crowds of sunbathers on warm-weather days.
 Visitors can also enjoy a variety of outdoor activities, including swimming, paddleboarding, water skiing, boating, and volleyball.

-Sand Harbor State Park is a 55-acre recreation area on the Nevada side of Lake Tahoe.
+Sand Harbor is a 55-acre recreation area on the Nevada side of Lake Tahoe.
 From this location, views of the lake's eastern shoreline are spectacular.

 Summertime vacationers appreciate the facilities of this beach: public restrooms, showers, paved walking paths, and a half-mile hiking trail to Memorial Point.
-The beach has a parking lot, but it fills up quickly during high season (Memorial Day through Labor Day) especially on weekends.
+The beach has a parking lot (day-use fee required), but it fills up quickly during high season (Memorial Day through Labor Day) especially on weekends.
+Sand Harbor is open every day year-round from 7am until one hour after sunset.

 The park has a pleasant picnic area with barbecue pits and picnic tables in a grove of shady Jeffrey pine and cedar trees.
 Snack bars sell refreshments and quick bites to eat.

-Sand Harbor State Park hosts the Lake Tahoe Shakespeare Festival in July and August.
-In an idyllic lakeside setting, Sand Harbor's outdoor theater provides a magical venue for performances held under the stars on balmy evenings.
-It's a memorable experience to watch entertaining scenes from the Bard's most famous plays, while admiring the refreshing lakeside scenery.
+In July and August, Sand Harbor hosts the Lake Tahoe Shakespeare Festival.
+Sand Harbor's outdoor theater provides a magical lakeside venue for performances held under the stars on balmy evenings.
+It's a memorable experience to watch entertaining scenes from the Bard's most famous plays, while admiring the refreshing alpine scenery.

 4. Vikingsholm Beach

 Nestled along the dazzling Emerald Bay of Lake Tahoe, Vikingsholm Beach overlooks a magnificent summer home built in 1929.
-Vikingsholm Castle is a superb example of Scandinavian architecture, and the home is open to the public for guided tours during the summertime (Memorial Day weekend through September).
+Vikingsholm Castle is a superb example of Scandinavian architecture, set on a 232-acre property with splendid views.

 Vikingsholm Beach is well designed for boating and swimming.
 Ramps allow for easily launching boats from the beach.
 Adding to the convenience, kayaks and paddleboard rentals are available.
 The beach also has an area (south of the pier) reserved entirely for swimming.